datacentricdesign/iob22/assignments/07-shared-pomodoro/step3.md

 </script>
 ```

-Add this script in the `<head>` of `index.html`.
+Add this script inside the `<head>` tag of `index.html`.
 This is all we need to do to capture a 'click' event and send a message via the websocket to the Python webserver.

 Back in `main.py`, we want to receive the message emitted by the web page.
 The following snippet of code give an example of how to achieve this.
 Similarly to an HTTP route, we first 'listen' to event on the 'json' channel.
 We define a handler, a function which is trigger when a new message arrive on the 'json' channel.
 This function as one parameter 'data': the data received from the web page.
-As all JSON structure in Python, the data is a Dictionary.
+As all JSON data-structure in Python, the data we received here is also in `Dictionary` format.
 We check if the key 'action' exists in this dictionary and if this action is 'press'.
 In that case, we can call the method `press()` of the Pomodoro object.

 ```python
 # Define a Websocket event 'json'